rightkick/Notes/kubernetes/Kubernetes-Getting-Started.md

 ### Data plane components
 - **worker nodes**: these are physical or virtual nodes that run workload processes (pods).
 - **kubelet**: agent that enables the control plane to manage the node.
 It makes sure that the containers run in the pods and provides health info at the control plane by interacting with the kube-apiserver that runs at the master nodes.
 - **kube-proxy**: is a network proxy that runs on each node in the cluster and is responsible to manage network aspects related to the pods.
-It can use the OS available netfilter functions.
+It usually uses the OS available netfilter functions to apply the iptables rules needed to redirect the traffic.
 - **container runtime**: a foundamental component that makes teh nodes able to run containers.
 Several container runtime options are supported, which implement the Kubernetes CRI, such as containerd, CRIO, rkt, docker, etc.